-The best cut of pork for making Instant Pot pulled pork is the pork butt, which actually comes from the shoulder part of the animal instead of the part you would think!
+The best cut of pork for making Instant Pot pulled pork is the pork butt, which actually comes from the shoulder part of the animal (I use this in all of my pulled pork recipes).

-It’s a tough but utterly flavorful cut of meat that benefits from the tenderizing power of pressure cooking.
+This cut of meat becomes flavorful, buttery and fork tender in a pressure cooker.
 You can use pork tenderloin although that cut is best reserved for a different method of cooking.

 Can You Use Frozen Pork?

-One of the best things about having an Instant Pot is that you can take your meat from freezer to table in no time flat.
-Cooking large cuts of meat in the pressure cooker is not recommended, so be sure to cut the pork butt into 4-inch cubes before freezing.
+Cut before freezing: Cooking large cuts of meat in the pressure cooker is not recommended, so be sure to cut the pork into 4-inch cubes before freezing.

 Be aware that if going the frozen meat route, the Instant Pot will take longer to come up to pressure!